-As we are principally engaged in the financing services business, which is primarily conducted in the typical office environment, we do not consume a significant amount of energy compared to other industries such as manufacturing.
-Further, since our business only involves essential equipment such as desktop computers and LED lighting, we do not consume a significant amount of electricity.
-As a result, associated CO2 equivalent emissions is minimal.
+As we are principally engaged in the Financing Business, which is primarily conducted in the typical office environment, we do not consume a significant amount of energy compared to other industries such as manufacturing.
+Further, since our business only involves essential equipment such as desktop computers and LED lighting, the Group's major source of energy consumption is purchased electricity for the office.
 Being a responsible enterprise, we are committed to minimizing impacts on our environment by implementing measures to raise the awareness of energy-saving amongst our employees.
+The Group places great emphasis on electricity conservation in order to minimise the environmental impact brought by the Group's operations.
+The Group selects energy-efficient equipment where applicable and will perform immediate repairs once damage is reported to minimise irreparable damage which will mean equipment replacement.

 We are aware that our use of electricity, and in particular, electricity consumed for air-conditioning, can contribute to global warming.
-Whenever possible, we will encourage our employees to adjust the air-conditioner to an appropriate temperature to maximize energy efficiency and to minimize our consumption of electricity.
-We will also encourage our employees to turn off their monitors and computers when they leave the office either during office hours for a meeting or at the end of the day to reduce wastage of electricity from idle equipment.
+Whenever possible, we will encourage our employees to set the air-conditioning temperature within the range of 23°C to 25°C to maximise energy efficiency and to minimise our consumption of electricity.
+We will also encourage our employees to turn off their monitors and computers when they leave the office either during lunch hours or during office hours for a meeting or at the end of the day to reduce wastage of electricity from idle equipment.
 Energy conservation reminders are placed at strategic locations in the office such as next to office equipment to increase employees' awareness of energy saving.